ytyulkinaxway/axway-open-docs/content/en/docs/central/secure_api_jwt.md

 ## Before you start

 * You will need a basic understanding of JWT ([RFC 7523](https://tools.ietf.org/html/rfc7523))
-* You will need a user account for AMPLIFY Central
+* You will need a user account for Amplify Central
-* Import your API as an API proxy in AMPLIFY Central (see [Register an API](/docs/central/quickstart/#register-an-api))
+* Import your API as an API proxy in Amplify Central (see [Register an API](/docs/central/quickstart/#register-an-api))

 ## Objectives